 After seeing the bluebonnets in Texas, don’t forget to visit the other attractions in and near Fredericksburg as well.

-This area boasts Johnson State Park, Luckenbach, fabulous wineries, breweries, and, of course, some great shops in and around town.
+This area boasts Johnson State Park, Luckenbach, fabulous wineries, breweries, the Garrison Brothers Bourbon Distillery, and, of course, some great shops in and around town.

 According to the Texas legislature, Burnet is the official “Bluebonnet Capital of Texas!”